PROPOSAL Make Interrupted One day Match Rules easier to understand and use.

 11.16 26.18 If there is more than one interruption to the innings of the side batting first, calculations will be based on the original scheduled close of play, rather than any rescheduled close resulting from the previous interruption.

-11.16a 26.19 If play is suspended and time is lost after the end of the first innings the number of overs remaining in the match will be the remaining amount of available playing time in minutes divided by four.
+THE TEAM BATTING SECOND11.16a 26.19 If play is suspended and time is lost after the end of the first innings the number of overs remaining in the match will be the remaining amount of available playing time in minutes divided by four.

 11.18 26.20 In the second innings calculations resulting in a fraction of an over will rounded down.